user-story-based-exercises/sew-webshop/README.md

 ### Acceptance Criteria
 - A list of products is available.
 - Each product item shows an image, a title, a price, and a description.
-- An URL is used to load the image of the product - no file upload is needed.
+- An external URL is used as source of the image of the product - no file upload is needed.

 ## User Story 2